SAP/fsm-shell/docs/events.md

 - ### GET_FEATURE_FLAG

-  Feature flags are internally used flags in FSM to control some new features when the preview mode is off.
+  Feature flags are internally used flags in SAP Field Service and Asset Management to control some new features when the preview mode is off.

   ```
   SHELL_EVENTS.Version1.GET_FEATURE_FLAG